JFR Setup on Perlmutter

 The Jobflow-Remote daemon can be run on the login node without issue.
 You will just need to occasionally check that the server is still running, perhaps once a day or so.

 Note that Perlmutter has you randomly assigned to a login node at the time of SSH, which means if you log out and back in, you might land on a different login node than where the runner is.
-If you do jf runner start, Jobflow-Remote will tell you which login node the runner is on (if it is not your own).
-Then you can login to that node via ssh login23 from one of the other login nodes (if the process is running on login node 23, for instance).
+To make life easier, write down the login node number where you run Jobflow-Remote and you can SSH there.
+For instance, you can do ssh login23 from one of the other login nodes (if the process is running on login node 23, for instance).

 Parallel Batch Setup